Our Mission Statement:

-Official figures suggest there are 195,000 young carers in the UK, but it is more than likely there are many more from families that do not come forward or others being misrepresented – a BBC survey in 2010 estimated the number could be as high as 700,000.
-Young carers find it hard to relate to their peers, struggle to concentrate in school and have little time to play with friends and take part in after-school activities.
-Through our respite breaks and outreach support, we offer these children a safe and nurturing environment, where they can make friends, build their self-esteem and just have a chance to play freely.
+Official figures suggest there are 195,000 young carers in the UK, but it is more than likely there are many more from families that do not come forward or others being misrepresented – a BBC survey in 2018 estimated the number could be as high as 800,000.
+Young carers can find it hard to relate to their peers, struggle to concentrate in school and have little time to play with friends and take part in after-school activities.
+A survey in 2013 found young carers at GCSE level attain nine grades lower than average (the difference between 9Bs and 9Cs).

 We believe that every child has the right to make the most of their one chance at childhood, regardless of the circumstances they experience at home.
 This is why we exist.